 This limitation isn’t because Netflix is a control freak.
 Instead, it is because the streaming service’s content providers are control freaks.

-Why Is American Netflix Content Blocked in Russia?
+Why Is American Netflix Content Inaccessible in Russia?

 Any movie or television show you watch on Netflix is licensed from film studios and television networks.
 The contracts Netflix signs with these content owners all include restrictions that say that viewing of the content must be limited to a specific region.